kikosoft/PHP-SGML/README.md

 // method of preparation
 $recipe->method(['duration' => '5min',
-                 'content'  => 'Pulse all the ingredients along with a handful of ice in a'.
+                 'content'  => 'Pulse all the ingredients along with a handful of ice in a blender'.
-                 ' blender until smooth.
+                               ' until smooth.
 Pour into a tall glass and garnish as you like.']);

 // output with nice layout